dgraph-io/dgraph/wiki/content/enterprise-features/access-control-lists.md

 }
 ```

-and the output should show the groups that the user has been added to, e.g.
+The output should show the groups that the user has been added to, e.g.

 ```json
 {